 Load Data from MySQL to Databricks

-What is Databricks Delta Table?
+What is Databricks Delta Tables?

 Every transaction performed on a Delta Lake table contains an ordered record of a transaction log called DeltaLog.
 Delta Lake breaks the process into discrete steps of one or more actions whenever a user performs modification operations in a table.
-It facilitates multiple readers and writers to work on a given Databricks Delta Table at the same time.
+It facilitates multiple readers and writers to work on a given Databricks Delta table at the same time.
 These actions are recorded in the ordered transaction log known as commits.
-For instance, if a user creates a transaction to add a new column to a Databricks Delta Table while adding some more data, Delta Lake would break that transaction into its consequent parts.
+For instance, if a user creates a transaction to add a new column to a Databricks Delta table while adding more data, Delta Lake would break that transaction into its consequent parts.

-Once the transaction is completed in the Databricks Delta Table, the files are added to the transaction log like the following commits:
+Once the transaction is completed in the Databricks Delta table, the files are added to the transaction log like the following commits:

 • Update Metadata: To change the Schema while including the new column to the Databricks Delta Table.